Choosing A Heat Recovery Ventilation Unit

-What is a Heat Recovery System?
+What is an MVHR Heat Recovery System?

 How does a heat recovery system work?